-These Yorkshire walks all tend to be fairly short and many have plenty of things to do and see for children.
+These Yorkshire walks for families all tend to be fairly short and many have plenty of things to do and see…. basically great walks for children.

 Navigate to walks below, or just scroll to see them all!:

 Family Walks in Leeds

 For my favourite walks with toddlers, see this post.

 Woodlesford Lock, LS26 There are loads of walks starting from Woodlesford Lock, and this route is just under 2 miles, suitable for buggies, with lots to see along this great stretch of the canal.

 Water Haigh Woodland Park is between Woodlesford Lock and Lemonroyd Marina, with lots of options for short trails up to 5km, and has plenty to see.
 Canal paths and Eshald Wood suitable for buggies.

 Rothwell Country Park has lots of little paths to follow, and with great views of the city as well as access to the canal, it’s a good place to spend time exploring.
 Mostly suitable for buggies;

 Rothwell Pastures is a pretty reserve, with this walk to Robin Hood along the old railway line.
 If you have buggies or bikes, avoid the loop and just return on the same path.